and Body Piercing Program

 that it is working properly.
 Records of these tests must be kept for 2 years

-be over the age of 18, or be accompanied by a parent or
+must be over the age of 18, or be accompanied by a

-at least 2 years for every procedure preformed.
+for at least 2 years for every procedure preformed.
+These records

 Disposable gloves must be worn during

 the procedure, and must be changed before a new

 procedure is begun.
 Proper hand washing facilities must be available and used

 Both written and oral instructions on